Ingredients

 Top tips:

-- Add dried cranberries and orange zest instead of currants and mixed peel.
+- Turn up the flavour: Add dried cranberries and orange zest instead of currants and mixed peel.

 Food skills: